bookgenesis/bg-legaldocs/Terms-of-Service.md

 you represent and warrant that you have the authority to bind that entity to the Agreement and that by using our Service(s), you are accepting the Agreement on behalf of that entity.
-Your Agreement is with Book Genesis, Inc. We refer to Book Genesis, Inc. collectively as “Book Genesis” or “we” throughout these Terms.
+Your Agreement is with Book Genesis, Inc. We refer to Book Genesis, Inc. collectively as “Book Genesis” or “we”/“us” throughout these Terms.

 ## 2\.
 Your Account